 Equality in education, fairness in taxation, equality in marriage, fairness in justice.
 The principle of equality is the ideal our country was founded on and meant to achieve, and as your Member of Congress from the 5th District, these are the issues I will fight for day in and day out.

-I hope to earn your support.
+I hope to earn your support and your vote.

 Together we can all achieve the American Dream.